Education Counts

 Total response ethnicity is used here.
 This means that teachers can identify with up to 3 different ethnic groups, and have been counted in each ethnic group they belong to and once in "Total" Ethnic Group.

-Teacher: Age 5yr Group
+Teacher: Age 5yr group

 The age of the teacher, in five year age-groups.
 Age is calculated as at 1 July for each year.

-Teacher: Age 10yr Group
+Teacher: Age 10yr group

 The age of the teacher, in ten year age-groups.
 Age is calculated as at 1 July for each year.